Imperial College Union: Controversies

-In late 2022, it turned out that 4 of the Union's Peugeot Boxer minibuses had outstanding and unresolved safety recalls since late 2019.
-The source of the recall was the brake pipes in all Peugeot Boxers manufactured between 2016 and 2019 potentially not meeting or conforming to safety requirements and questions were being asked about whether the Union had competent enough permanent staff members in the Student Activities Team to look after such a fleet.
-Given that this made up just under half of the remaining minibuses in the fleet, many CSP bookings were severely disrupted.
-The future of the minibus fleet currently remains uncertain as a proposal is due to be put to the Board of Trustees about what happens with the fleet moving forwards.
-One option being considered is the phasing out of the service entirely and consulting CSPs individually to see what they need on an individual basis.
-A paper was eventually released by the Union's Finance and Risk (FAR) Committee which outlined the options being considered however this paper was full of mistakes such as the minibus milages being totally false and made up as well as statements which were just simply untrue.
-The final decision regarding the future of the minibus service is due to be made at the next FAR meeting on the 22nd of March 2023 and the next Board of Trustees meeting on the 24th of May 2023.
+In late 2022, it transpired that 4 of the Union's Peugeot Boxer minibuses had outstanding and unresolved safety recalls since late 2019.
+The source of the recall was the brake pipes in all Peugeot Boxers manufactured between 2016 and 2019 potentially not meeting or conforming to safety requirements and questions were being asked about whether the Union had competent enough permanent staff members in its Student Activities Team to look after such a fleet.
+Given that this made up just under half of the remaining minibuses in the fleet, many CSP bookings were severely disrupted and the future of the minibus fleet has remained uncertain since.
+A paper was eventually released by the Union's Finance and Risk (FAR) Committee which outlined the options being considered however this paper was branded as misleading because the mileages and condition of the minibuses were completely untrue.
+This paper can be found on the Union's website.